mayankdutta/programming_basics/incremental model.md

-- The whole requirement is divided into various builds.
+- The whole requirement is divided into *various builds*.
 - Multiple development cycles takes place & each cycle is divided into small manageable units called modules.
 - Each module undergo analysis, design, coding & testing.
 - Working version is produced during the first module & each release adds new functionality to the product release.